 Protecting SMEs from cyber attacks is more crucial than ever before.
-As workforces become far more flexible, we are seeing significant increases in cyber crime in the UK.
-Almost half of businesses (46%) reported having cyber security breaches or attacks in the 12 months to March 2020.
+As workforces become far more flexible, we are seeing significant increases in cybercrime in the UK.
+Four in ten businesses (39%) reported having cyber security breaches or attacks in the 12 months to March 2021.

 It is imperative that businesses operate at a heightened level of caution.
 To ensure their long-term survival, companies should learn more about what a cyber attack could look like and understand the processes they can put in place to either prevent an attack in the first instance, or minimise any damage should one occur.